fermyon/developer/content/cloud/cloud-command-reference.md

 SUBCOMMANDS:
-    help      Print this message or the help of the given subcommand(s) sqlite    Unlink an app from a NoOps SQL database
+    help      Print this message or the help of the given subcommand(s) sqlite    Unlink an app from a SQLite database
 ```

 {{ blockEnd }}